cilix-lab/docker-netatalk/README.md

-# Netatalk
+# Netatalk Docker Image

-Netatalk 3.1.9 container.
+This docker image is designed to make it easy to run an AFP server with Netatalk 3.1.9.

-# How to use this image?
+# How to use this image

 There are no shares configured by default.